 – Tom Robbins, Still Life with Woodpecker

-I was reading some of my older posts and I came to one I wrote nearly a year ago.
+I was reading some of my older posts and I came to one I wrote nearly two years ago.
 A post about love.
 (You can read that post here ) I had just finished reading a book by Tom Robbins called “Still Life with Woodpecker” and throughout the novel Robbins continually asks the question “how do you make love stay?”.

 The answer in short?
 You don’t.
 You can’t.
 I spent the better part of my life trying to make love, in it’s many forms, “stay”.
 From trying to get my parents to show me love the way I needed to getting the love I needed from men (well honestly they were boys) and never with any luck.
 Zero.
 Zilch.
 Nada.
 It wasn’t until I opened myself up to the idea that you can’t make love last and you can’t make love stay, did I find true and real love.

 Years…decades even…were wasted on trying to make love stay.
 In high school you try to be the girl you think the guy you like wants, and it’s all downhill from there.
 Once you have altered or lessened yourself for the affection of a man, you’re ruined.
 You will do it again and again, over and over, until some life changing event rocks your world and sets you free.